sailscastshq/docs.sailscasts.com/docs/klean-ui/components/popover.md

 Escape and explicit dismissal return focus to the connected invoker.
 Outside pointer dismissal leaves focus with the element the person selected instead of moving it unexpectedly.

+Composed controls may pass their active element when opening programmatically.
+Vue and React expose `open(source)`; Svelte exposes `show(source)`.
+That element becomes the placement and focus-return anchor, so Date Picker and Date Range Picker remain attached to the field currently in use.

 ## Observable, never persisted

 Most Popovers need no application state.
 Observe visibility only when another part of the interface truly responds to it.